-A good way to understand how best to utilize social media is to go for social media competitor analysis.
+A good way to understand how best to utilize social media is to go for social media competitor analysis by making use of any marketing analytics reporting platform available in the market.
 It can help you to create your own social media strategy.
 Look at what type of content they are sharing, what type of language they are using, what images they are sharing (e.g. quotes, testimonials, images of their office, etc.), blog content and captions.

 Another tool you can include in your competitive marketing strategies is Adespresso.
 It is a good social media competitor analysis tool to help you analyze the Facebook Ads strategy of your competitors.
 You can enter the brand name of your competitor (as on Facebook) and the tool will display you the various past Ad campaigns your competitor has previously used on Facebook.
 The tool provides you every ad detail that can be used as a reference to optimize your Facebook ads as well.